 15 Strategies for an Effective Recruitment Process

-The recruitment process is in dire need of an overhaul.
-In a recent BambooHR survey, 83% of respondents say they've had bad experiences during the hiring or onboarding process, including being ghosted, facing discrimination, and dealing with rude hiring managers.
+The recruitment process is in dire need of a revamp.
+From ghosting, discrimination and even run-ins with rude hiring managers, 83% of respondents from our recent survey say they’ve had bad experiences during the hiring or onboarding process.

 What Is Recruiting?

 Recruiting is the process of finding, attracting, and selecting a new employee to fill a job opening in an organization.
-Human resource managers typically lead this process, usually in collaboration with a recruiter, the hiring manager for the open position, and other team members, like executive leadership and financial team members.
+Human resource managers usually lead this process, but it’s often a collaboration that involves a recruiter and other team members, like executive leadership and financial team members.

 15 Steps to Help You Build a Winning Recruitment Process